4th Sunday of Easter

 So I decided to share these thoughts with you today.
 So, this homily is a bit personal to me.

 1. Listen, and Speak Thoughtfully

 The first thing I notice in this gospel is Jesus saying: “I know mine and mine know me.”

 Jesus speaks of a close relationship between himself and the sheep.
-Well, for this to happen here at Saint Margaret’s, I believe that I first have to listen.
+Well, for this to happen between a priest and the people of a parish, I believe that I first have to listen.